Kenya forces still securing hotel after extremist attack

-NAIROBI,Kenya (AP) — Kenyan police say there is still “an active security operation” in and around the hotel complex attacked by Islamic extremist gunmen amid sporadic gunfire from the scene.
+NAIROBI,Kenya (AP) — Kenyan police say there is still “an active security operation” Wednesday in and around the luxury hotel and shopping complex attacked by Islamic extremist gunmen.

-At least 15 people were killed in the attack which started Tuesday by suicide car bombs followed by at least four armed men who invaded the hotel and shops.
+Sporadic gunfire could be heard from the scene in the morning after scores of people were rescued at daybreak as police continued what they called a mopping-up exercise.

-Police Wednesday urged people to stay away from the crime scene until it is declared fully safe.
+At least 15 people were killed in the attack which started Tuesday by car bombs followed by at least four armed men who invaded the hotel and shops.

-Scores of people were rescued at daybreak as police continued what they called a mopping-up exercise.
-Gunfire has been ringing out at the scene even after authorities announced that all was secure following Tuesday’s attack.
+Al-Shabab — the Somalia-based extremist group that is allied to al-Qaida — claimed responsibility for the carnage at the DusitD2 hotel complex, which includes bars, restaurants, offices and banks and is in Nairobi’s well-to-do Westlands neighborhood with many American, European and Indian expatriates.
+Al-Shabab carried out the 2013 attack at the nearby Westgate Mall in Nairobi that killed 67 people.

 Most Read Nation & World Stories